-I Have A Trampoline And Very Large Play Set In My Backyard So Most Of The Neighbor Kids Come Over To Play And Sometimes They Come Over When Neither My Husband Or Myself Is At Home.
+I Have A Trampoline And Very Large Play Set In My Backyard So Most Of The Neighbor Kids Come Over To Play.
+Sometimes, They Come Over When Neither My Husband Nor Myself Is At Home.
 If One Of The Kids Falls And Hurts Themselves When We Are Not Home, What Would My Responsibility Be?

 It is very unlikely that you would be held responsible in this case.
 Your responsibility is to ensure that the play set and trampoline are put together properly and are safe.
 Make sure that you have followed all instructions carefully and that everything is put tightly into its proper place.
 The only way you could be held liable for the injury would be if you had been negligent when putting together the play set and trampoline.

-In Washington State the statute of limitations for a personal injury claim is typically 3 years, children are the exception to this.
-For children the 3 years doesn’t begin until their 18th birthday, so technically they have until they are 21 to file a claim.
-However, even though it is allowed this is not a practice that I would recommend.
-If you child was injured when they were 5 it would not make sense to wait so long to file a claim and the judge and/or jury would wonder why you had waited to file.
+In Washington State, the statute of limitations for a personal injury claim is typically 3 years; children are the exception to this.
+For children, the 3 years doesn’t begin until their 18th birthday, so technically they have until they are 21 to file a claim.
+However, even though it is allowed, this is not a practice that I would recommend.
+If your child was injured when they were 5, it would not make sense to wait so long to file a claim and the judge and/or jury would wonder why you had waited to file.

 While your case is being handled, make sure you continue seeking treatment for your injuries and follow your doctor’s instructions.
 Do not stop with your treatment without first consulting your attorney as this can hinder the progress of your case.
 Also make sure to mail copies of all insurance forms received and receipts for medications and tools necessary for your recovery.